Symptoms

 At What Age Can I Test My Puppy for Food Allergies?

 Elimination diet trials are generally safe after 6 months with proper protocol.
 Earlier testing is possible but requires careful nutritional management.
-Blood and saliva allergy tests are not reliable for food allergies at any age — elimination diets are the gold standard.
+Blood and saliva allergy tests are not reliable for food allergies at any age — elimination diets are the diagnostic vets typically rely on.

 Can My Puppy Outgrow Food Allergies?